chodar89/dot_geek/README.md

 - All vector graphic was created by Tobiasz Chodarewicz
 - Images downloaded from Unsplash, Pixabay and Pexels
 - Products from Pop Vinyl page and Wish
+- Password reset, from tutorial that can be found [here](https://medium.com/@renjithsraj/how-to-reset-password-in-django-bd5e1d6ed652)